 If you like driving and you actually have more fun doing and planning this trip on your own, I suggest you go for a rented car and visit the falls yourself!

 - Buffalo Niagara International Airport (BUF) is 40 km from the Falls.
-From there, you can choose between renting a car, getting a taxi or getting a bus to get to Niagara Falls.
+From there, you can choose between renting a car, getting a taxi or getting a bus to Niagara Falls.
 The Shuttle Service leaves every hour, costs $36 USD/person one-way and drops off at any hotel no more than 2 miles from the Falls.
 A taxi ride can cost $85 USD for up to 5 passengers in the vehicle.
 Shuttle and taxis are found at Crosswalk 3.

 - Arriving at Niagara Falls International Airport (IAG) on the American side is a short 15 minute drive to the waterfalls.